Viewer Rating

 Recovering from a severe illness (likely typhoid), W.K.L.
 Dickson received word from London that the audience's enthusiasm for the military was lessening.
 He sent back this celebration of the expanding empire in response, capturing the annexation ceremony of 28 May 1900.
 "Thanks to the Biograph, which faithfully recorded this magnificent scene," Dickson later wrote, "the people of the world who were not as fortunate as those present will see what it saw, and doubtless sing 'God Save The Queen'".

-The film's title, "Bloemfontein: Unfurling the Flag," suggests themes of national identity and historical symbolism within the context of South Africa.
-However, without any specific plot details or narrative content, it is impossible to discern a particular political stance or bias, leading to a neutral rating.
+The film's title, "Bloemfontein: Unfurling the Flag," suggests an exploration of national identity and historical symbolism within a politically charged South African context.
+However, due to the complete absence of specific plot details or thematic evidence, it is impossible to determine a definitive political stance, leading to a neutral rating.

 No content details were provided for 'Bloemfontein: Unfurling the Flag,' making it impossible to evaluate its portrayal of LGBTQ+ characters or themes.
 Consequently, no depiction can be identified.